Otakubuns/Sims4-DRP/README.md

 ## Future Plans for it are:
 - Show when in CAS(have no clue on this yet)
 - Configuration file for choosing to show household name, funds etc(already started just been lazy).

+### Issues
+These are a list of issues that I am aware of ATM and either cannot fix or have no plans to:
+- Switching from build/buy to live very quickly will cause the presence to not update those states(everything else will still change accordingly).
+There is no way to fix this as it's just a matter of the presence update not being sent quick enough as it's changing so quick.